CharlesSchimmel/silt/README.md

 <a href="charlesschimmel.github.io/silt">For more info, click here.</a>

 Silt is a python script to pull a random record from your Discogs collection.
-A shuffle button for your records.

 Dependencies: python3, requests and pgi already installed or wget to download them to app directory.